-SHCOs must advise employees of any confidentiality limitations at the outset of any discussion.
-Information disclosed by an employee in relation to workplace sexual harassment must be kept confidential.
+SHCOs must advise workers of any confidentiality limitations at the outset of any discussion.
+Information disclosed by a worker in relation to workplace sexual harassment must be kept confidential.

 It is important for SHCOs to maintain confidentiality for a number of reasons: